number

 or

-Returns the bitwise combination of two integers, where a 1 in either input positions produces a 1 in corresponding output positions.
+Returns the bitwise combination of the binary representations of two numbers, where a 1 in either of the inputs produces a 1 in the corresponding output position.

 Example